-- Step 1: Identification of the background IP and definition of access rights among partners within the project. - Step 2: Identification of the assets and results, which constitute the foreground IP of the project and are foreseen to be generated under the BECoop activities. - Step 3: Identification of the project's exploitable results/assets (as defined at this early stage of the project) and the corresponding interest for their further commercialisation along with the contributing partners to each result/asset. - Step 4: Definition of a preliminary framework of IPR protection for the defined BECoop assets, which will enhance their further exploitation and commercialisation.
+- Step 1: Identification of the background IP and definition of access rights among partners within the project. - Step 2: Identification of the assets and results, which constitute the foreground IP of the project and are foreseen to be generated under the BECoop activities. - Step 3: Identification of the project's exploitable results/assets (as defined at this early stage of the project) and the corresponding interest in their further commercialisation along with the contributing partners to each result/asset. - Step 4: Definition of a preliminary framework of IPR protection for the defined BECoop assets, which will enhance their further exploitation and commercialisation.

-At this stage of the project, the objective of the Innovation and IPR Management Strategy of BECoop is to define the main assets and results on one hand and identify, to the extent possible, the background and foreground IPs as well as the exploitable results of the project, along with their corresponding access rights on the other hand.
-Under this framework, the structure of the IPR Matrix that will be used throughout the duration of the project is summarised below.
+The objective of the Innovation and IPR Management Strategy of BECoop is to define the main assets and results on one hand and identify, to the extent possible, the background and foreground IPs as well as the exploitable results of the project, along with their corresponding access rights on the other hand.
+Under this framework, the structure of the IPR Matrix that is used through our project is summarised below.

-Table 3.
-Structure of the IPR Matrix
+Table 3 Structure of the IPR Matrix

-Background (BG) Foreground (FG) Exploitable results (ER) • BG# • FG# • ER# Partner's Background Project Result Exploitable result Short Description of BG Related WP Main partner Type of Protection Contributing Partners Further contributing partner(s) Conditions to Use within BECoop Short Description of FG Related FG# Conditions to use outside BECoop Related BG# Related BG# Type of Protection Proposition for the ER-owner Conditions to Use within BECoop Short description of the ER Interest in further exploitation through BECoop results Interest in Further Commercialisation of Project Results Relevance for IP Protection Conditions to use after the end of the Project Exploitation pathways
+Background (BG) Foreground (FG) Exploitable results (ER) • BG# • FG# • ER# Partner's Background Project Result Exploitable result Short Description of BG Related WP Main partner Type of Protection Contributing Partners Further contributing partner(s) Conditions to Use within BECoop Short Description of FG Related FG# Conditions to use outside BECoop Related BG# Related BG# Interest in further exploitation through Type of Protection Proposition for the ER- owner BECoop results Conditions to Use within BECoop Short description of the ER

+Background (BG) Foreground (FG) Exploitable results (ER) Interest in Further Commercialisation of Project Results Relevance for IP Protection Conditions to use after the end of the Project Exploitation pathways